Best Foam Roller Exercises for Runner&#39;s Knee | 321 STRONG Answers

 ## Key Takeaways

-- &#10003;Target the IT band, quads, calves, and outer hip, not the knee joint itself
+- &#10003;Roll the IT band, quads, calves, and outer hip for 60 to 90 seconds each

 The best foam roller exercises for runner's knee focus on the IT band, quadriceps, calves, and outer hip.
 Roll each muscle group for 60 to 90 seconds at roughly one inch per second, applying steady pressure without forcing through sharp pain.
 Technique matters more than pressure.
 Daily consistency matters more than intensity: five minutes before and after your run keeps the knee tracking correctly and reduces cumulative stress on the joint.